AlisterT/openjazz/README.md

 `USE_SOCKETS` or `USE_SDL_NET` in the Makefile.
 On the Windows platform, the socket library (`-lws2_32`) is needed while linking.
 For music support, you either need ModPlug or xmp.
 Then define `USE_MODPLUG` or `USE_XMP` in the Makefile.
-ModPlug needs to be patched to support looping tracks, otherwise half of the level will be silent, xmp does not have this problem.
+ModPlug needs to be patched to properly support looping tracks, otherwise there will be a small gap in the playback, xmp does not have this problem (no patching needed).

 For UNIX systems also an autoconf script is provided, used like this: